 Exposome data

-PEGS participants complete the self-administered Health and Exposure Survey and a two-part Exposome Survey that request health and exposure information.
+PEGS participants complete a self-administered Health and Exposure Survey and a two-part Exposome Survey.
 The Health and Exposure Survey requests general health, lifestyle, and occupational exposure information as well as individual and family medical histories (n=9,414).
-The Exposome Survey comprises Part A, which requests information on exogenous exposures throughout life, including but not limited to chemical and environmental exposures at home and work (n=3,519), and Part B, which requests information on endogenous exposures such as medication as well as lifestyle factors, which include sleep patterns, stress, physical activity, and diet (n=2,962).
+Part A of the Exposome Survey requests information on exogenous exposures throughout life, including but not limited to chemical and environmental exposures at home and work (n=3,519), and Part B requests information on endogenous exposures such as medication as well as lifestyle factors, including sleep patterns, stress, physical activity, and diet (n=2,962).